History of Turkey: Seljuk Empire

 The Seljuq Turkmens created a medieval empire that controlled a vast area stretching from the Hindu Kush to eastern Anatolia and from Central Asia to the Persian Gulf.
-From their homelands near the Aral sea, the Seljuqs advanced first into Khorasan and then into mainland Persia before eventually conquering eastern Anatolia.
+From their homelands near the Aral Sea, the Seljuqs advanced first into Khorasan and then into mainland Persia before eventually conquering eastern Anatolia.

-The Seljuq/Seljuk empire was founded by Tughril Beg (1016-1063) in 1037.
+The Seljuq/Seljuk empire was founded by Tughril Beg (1016–1063) in 1037.
 Tughril was raised by his grandfather, Seljuk-Beg Seljuk gave his name to both the Seljuk empire and the Seljuk dynasty.
 The Seljuqs united the fractured political scene of the eastern Islamic world and played a key role in the first and second crusades.
 Highly Persianized in culture and language, the Seljuqs also played an important role in the development of the Turko-Persian tradition, even exporting Persian culture to Anatolia.
+A dynasty from Seljuks, the Seljuks of Rum, became the ruling power in Anatolia.
+After Mongol invasion of Anatolia, Seljuks of Rum collapsed, paving the way for the Anatolian Beyliks.